 Temperature and precipitation are fundamental climate quantities that directly affect human and natural systems.
 They are routinely measured as part of the meteorological observing system that provides current and historical data on changes across Canada.
 Changes in the observing system, such as changes in instruments or changes in location of the measurement site, must be accounted for in the analysis of the long-term historical record.
 The observing system is also unevenly distributed across Canada, with much of northern Canada having a very sparse network that has been in place for only about 70 years.
-There is very high confidence that temperature datasets are sufficiently reliable for computing regional averages of temperature for southern Canada from 1900 to present and for northern Canada from 1948 to present.
+There is very high confidence1 that temperature datasets are sufficiently reliable for computing regional averages of temperature for southern Canada14 from 1900 to present and for northern Canada2 from 1948 to present.
 There is medium confidence that precipitation datasets are sufficiently reliable for computing regional averages of normalized precipitation anomalies (departure from a baseline mean divided by the baseline mean) for southern Canada from 1900 to present but only low confidence for northern Canada from 1948 to present.

 These datasets show that temperature in Canada has increased at roughly double the global mean rate, with Canada's mean annual temperature having risen about 1.7°C (likely range 1.1°C -2.3°C) over the 1948-2016 period.
 Temperatures have increased more in northern Canada than in southern Canada, and more in winter than in summer.
 Annual mean temperature over northern Canada increased by 2.3°C (likely range 1.7°C-3.0°C) from 1948 to 2016, or roughly three times the global mean warming rate.
 More than half of the warming can be attributed to human-caused emissions of greenhouse gases.
 Climate models project similar patterns of change in the future, with the amount of warming dependent on future greenhouse gas emissions.
-A low emission scenario (RCP2.6), generally compatible with the global temperature goal in the Paris Agreement, will increase annual mean temperature in Canada by a further 1.8°C by mid-century, remaining roughly constant thereafter.
-A high emission scenario (RCP8.5), under which only limited emission reductions are realized, would see Canada's annual mean temperatures.
+A low emission scenario (RCP2.6), generally compatible with the global temperature goal in the Paris Agreement, will increase annual mean temperature in Canada by a further 1.8°C15 by mid-century, remaining roughly constant thereafter.
+A high emission scenario (RCP.8.5), under which only limited emission reductions are realized, would see Canada's annual mean temperature increase by more than 6°C15 by the late 21st century.
+In all cases, northern Canada is projected to warm more than southern Canada, and winter temperatures are projected to increase more than summer temperatures.
 There will be progressively more growing degree days (a measure of the growing season, which is important for agriculture) and fewer freezing degree days (a measure of winter severity), in lock-step with the change in mean temperature.

 There is medium confidence, given the available observing network across Canada, that annual mean precipitation has increased, on average, in Canada, with larger relative increases over northern Canada.
-Climate models project further precipitation increases, with annual mean precipitation projected to increase by about 7% under the low emission scenario (RCP2.6) and 24% under the high emission scenario (RCP.8.5) by the late 21st century.
+Climate models project further precipitation increases, with annual mean precipitation projected to increase by about 7%15 under the low emission scenario (RCP2.6) and 24%15 under the high emission scenario (RCP.8.5) by the late 21st century.
 As temperatures increase, there will continue to be a shift from snow to rain in the spring and fall seasons.